TurakhiaLab/panman/README.md

 We welcome contributions from the community to enhance the capabilities of PanMAN and <i>panmanUtils</i>.
 If you encounter any issues or have suggestions for improvement, please open an issue on [PanMAN GitHub page](https://github.com/TurakhiaLab/panman).
 For general inquiries and support, reach out to our team.

 ## <a name="cite_panman"></a> Citing PanMAN <br>
-If you use the PanMANs or <i>panmanUtils</i> in your research or publications, we kindly request that you cite the following paper: XXX
+If you use the PanMANs or <i>panmanUtils</i> in your research or publications, we kindly request that you cite the following paper:
+* Sumit Walia, Harsh Motwani, Kyle Smith, Russell Corbett-Detig, Yatish Turakhia, "<i>Compressive Pangenomics Using Mutation-Annotated Networks</i>", bioRxiv 2024.07.02.601807; doi: https://doi.org/10.1101/2024.07.02.601807